| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 scompvar()

-simResults <- prep_data(data = epiDat, type = "counts", Sest.method = "average", cases = 5, N = 100, sites = 10, n = 5, m = 5, k = 30, transformation = "none", method = "bray", dummy = FALSE, useParallel = FALSE, model = "single.factor") simResults
+simResults <- prep_data(data = epiDat, type = "counts", Sest.method = "average", cases = 5, N = 100, M = 10, n = 5, m = 5, k = 30, transformation = "none", method = "bray", dummy = FALSE, useParallel = FALSE, model = "single.factor", jitter.base = 0) simResultssimResults <- prep_data(data = epiDat, type = "counts", Sest.method = "average", cases = 5, N = 100, M = 10, n = 5, m = 5, k = 30, transformation = "none", method = "bray", dummy = FALSE, useParallel = FALSE, model = "single.factor", jitter.base = 0) simResults

-scompvar(data, n = NULL, m = NULL)
+scompvar(data, n = NULL, m = NULL)scompvar(data, n = NULL, m = NULL)

 data |

-Object of class "ecocbo_data" that results from |
+Object of class |

 n |

-Number of samples to be considered.
-Defaults to NULL. |
+Optional.
+Integer.
+Number of samples to consider. |

 m |